-- The polycystic ovary: this condition occurs when the ovaries are swollen and contain a significant amount of fluid-filled follicles that surround the eggs.
+- The polycystic ovary: this condition occurs when the ovaries are swollen and contain a significant number of fluid-filled follicles that surround the eggs.

 Women with PCOS also have symptoms such as acne breakouts and are overweight.
-Fatigue, mood swings, pelvic pain, headaches, and sleep problems typically accompany the illness.
+Fatigue, mood swings, pelvic pain, headaches, and sleep problems typically accompany the condition.

-PCOS is often genetic.
-It has been observed that some patients with PCOS have high levels of insulin.
+PCOS is often genetic, and some patients with PCOS have high levels of insulin.
 In this case, the body is resistant to insulin and produces it at a higher level.
 This increases the production and activity of other hormones, like testosterone.

 The hormones that women's ovaries produce are called estrogen and progesterone.
 These hormones support regular menstruation.

 Every month, the work of hormones leads to the maturation of the egg.
-But when you have PCOS, you get a bunch of follicles or cysts in your ovaries with immature eggs, but they don't mature and are released, so you have fewer periods.
+But when you have PCOS, you get a bunch of follicles or cysts in your ovaries with immature eggs.
+They don't mature and are released, so you have fewer periods.

-Moreover, the main hormones that play a vital role are testosterone and androstenedione.
+Moreover, the main hormones that play a vital role in hair growth are testosterone and androstenedione.
 They are commonly referred to as "male hormones" and are also naturally produced in the ovaries, adrenal glands, and fat cells of the female body.
-If there are too many of them, they interfere with your reproductive system, starting with ovulation.
+If there are too many of them, they interfere with your reproductive system– starting with ovulation.

 Androgen is also in charge of traditionally masculine physical characteristics.
 This includes a deeper voice, more muscle mass, higher bone density, and, yes, facial hair.
 So, if a woman has high androgen levels, she may notice the appearance of unwanted hair on her chin and above her upper lip.

-PCOS symptoms respond well to treatment.
-You should consult your doctor before starting it.
+PCOS symptoms respond well to treatment, but you should consult your doctor before starting it.

 It is critical to follow these steps: